25 Fun Games for Tweens to Try this Year

 Airplanes Go:

-Airplanes go is an easy game that combines creativity with the competition.
+Airplanes go is a fun activity that combines creativity with competition.
 Those taking part in the game make their own paper airplanes with paper, markers, stickers, and whatever else is around.
-Once the kids are done, they all stand in a line outside.
+Once everyone is done, they all stand in a line outside.
 A referee will call out “Airplanes, Go!” at which time the tweens can throw their planes.
 Winners can be those whose planes go highest, travel farthest, etc. Keep in mind to select this game if the tweens in question are on the low end of the age range.
-Older kids will dismiss your idea of making paper airplanes, pull out their phones and tablets, and play online.
+Older kids will dismiss your idea of making paper airplanes, pull out their phones or tablets, and play online.

 Nail Polish Spin:

-The best games for teenage girls always include Nail Polish Spin.
-This is another game based on Spin the Bottle (without its default adult content and innuendo) and it is specific to all-girl groups.
+The best games for teenage girls (especially for a sleepover party) always include Nail Polish Spin.
+This is another game based on Spin the Bottle (without its default adult content and innuendo), and it is specific to all-girl groups.
 In order to play this game, you need some wild and crazy nail polish colors.
 Whoever is spinning chooses a nail polish bottle and spins that.
-Whoever it points at when done has to paint a nail the color in the bottle.
+Whoever it points to when done has to paint a nail the color in the bottle.
 Then she spins a different bottle for the next girl to paint onto a nail of her own.
-You can keep going until all nails are colored.
-In case you wondered, as a parent, yes, this is a slumber party game for tween girls.
-Give them two years more and they will start talking about boys and fashion.

 Marco Polo:

 Everyone loves a good water game!
 This one is a classic and makes a day in the pool even more fun.
 One person is designated Marco while the rest of the participants are designated Polo.
 Marco covers his eyes and counts to ten while all others try to get far away, without leaving the water.
 Marco then starts to search by shouting out “Marco”, keeping their eyes still closed.
 The Polos must all yell back “Polo”.
-Marco makes his way toward someone else as this goes on over and over.
-The person who Marco tags is turned into the new Marco and the gameplay starts over.
+Marco makes his way toward someone, and this is repeated until Marco tags someone.
+That person is turned into the new Marco and the gameplay starts over.

 Scrabble: